Latest on COVID-19 Pandemic

 have been reported in the U.S.

-“From the start of the US vaccination campaign through the end of November 2021, Covid-19 vaccines prevented about 1.1 million deaths and 10.3 million hospitalizations in the United States, according to estimates by the health care foundation The Commonwealth Fund.
-Even without counting the continued impact of the omicron variant in 2022, it’s a stunning effect that presents a different side to the story of the pandemic.”
+“From the start of the US vaccination campaign through the end of November 2021, COVID-19 vaccines prevented about 1.1 million deaths and 10.3 million hospitalizations in the United States,” according to estimates by the health care foundation The Commonwealth Fund.
 Read more about lives saved in this Vox report.

 Global COVID Snapshot

-World deaths from COVID have reached more than 6 million (with experts including W.H.O estimating a much higher toll).
-Resistance to vaccine and mask mandates continues to challenge progress in defeating this highly contagious virus.
+World deaths from COVID have reached nearly 7 million (with experts including WHO estimating a much higher toll).
+Resistance to vaccines continues to challenge progress in defeating this highly contagious virus.
+Nearly 15 million more people may have died during the first two years of the Pandemic than was reported, WHO found.

 Vaccine Hesitancy